Patrick Steffen, Professor

 Stress and health; stress reduction and biofeedback; the effects of culture and spirituality on health

 - President-elect from Association for Applied Psychophysiology and Biofeedback, 2017

 - Association for Applied Psychophysiology and Biofeedback

 - Dewey, D., Belnap, R., & Steffen, P. (2018).
-Detangling anxiety: Using hair cortisol levels to understand stress during study abroad in learners of Arabic in Jordan.
+Anxiety: Stress, Foreign Language Classroom Anxiety, and Enjoyment During Study Abroad in Amman, Jordan.
 Annual Review of Applied Linguistics (ARAL).